RedLeader12/WordScramble/README.md

 - Create an input field (in App Component) with a change listener which outputs the length of the entered text below

-- Create a new component (=> ValidationComponent) which reveals the text length as apop
+- Create a new component (=> ValidationComponent) which reveals the text length as a prop

 - Inside the Validate Component either output "Text too short" or "text too long depending on the text length (min = 5)